Joe-Public/molecule-docker-systemd/ubuntu/README.md

 #### Ubuntu 22.04

-Compared to Ubuntu 20.04 the configuration `cgroupns_mode: host` is not needed.
+For Ubuntu 22.04 the only difference would be the tag for the image:

 ```yaml
 platforms: